pete-machine/torchbricks/README.md

 - [x] Minor: Currently, `input_names` and `output_names` support positional arguments, but we should also support keyword arguments.
 - [x] Minor: Make Brick an abstract class
 - [x] Convert torchvision resnet models to only a backbone brick.
-- [ ] Make readme a notebook
+- [x] Make readme a notebook
+- [ ] Use pymy or pyright to do static code checks.
 - [ ] Ensure that all examples in the `README.md` are working with easy to use modules.
 - [ ] Test: Make it optional if gradients can be passed through NonTrainableBrick without weights being optimized
+- [ ] Decide: Add phase as an internal state and not in the forward pass:
+  - Minor Pros: Tracing (to get onnx model) requires only torch.Tensors only as input - we avoid making an adapter class.
+  - Minor Cons: State gets hidden away - implicit instead of explicit.
+  - Minor Pros: Similar to eval/training

 ## How does it really work?